Hauptwerk: Copy protection older versions and iLok

 The USB token was also used by some companies to enforce license conditions of individual sample sets.
 This may apply to the release of historic recordings with restrictions on the customization and re-use of the sounds.

-Since the release of Hauptwerk version 5, Hauptwerk is using the licensing platform iLok by Pace Anti Piracy.
+Since the release of Hauptwerk version 5, Hauptwerk has used the licensing platform iLok by Pace Anti Piracy.
 There are now only two editions: